Where to go ice skating in Montréal

 Old Montréal and beyond

-Take Old Montréal's cobblestone streets down to the Old Port of Montréal's Natrel Skating Rink next to the Saint-Lawrence River, a festively lit, refrigerated rink with themed music nights, skate rentals and more.
-In late January and early February, family-focused winter festival Fêtes des Neiges includes a meandering ice skating path with river views in Parc Jean-Drapeau, also home to the Biosphère and Stewart Museum.
-And from December through to mid-March, the fully-equipped V Winter Village at Olympic Park (near the Biodôme and Planetarium) welcomes skaters of all levels to its refrigerated rink.
+Take Old Montréal's cobblestone streets down to the Old Port of Montréal's Natrel Skating Rink next to the St. Lawrence River, a festively lit, refrigerated rink with themed music nights, skate rentals and more.
+From mid-January to early February, family-focused winter festival Fête des neiges includes a meandering ice skating path with river views in Parc Jean-Drapeau, also home to the Biosphère and Stewart Museum.

-If the weather isn't cooperating or you just prefer to skate indoors, it's time for Atrium le 1000.
+If the weather isn't cooperating or you just prefer to skate indoors, it's time for Atrium Le 1000.
 Located on the main floor of one of downtown's tallest and most recognizable skyscrapers, the bright and airy rink features skate rentals and sharpening, a food court and a direct underground link to Bonaventure metro station.
-Learn more about Montréal's on-ice history at the Pointe-à-Callière museum's Passion: Hockey exhibition – the museum also hosts free Spring Break activities outdoors, including hockey and lacrosse for the whole family.

 Take your skates off but stay on the ice with old-fashioned curling at the Stewart Museum.
 And when you're off the ice, watch the action of a Montréal Canadiens NHL game or a Les Canadiennes CWHL game.
-Or cheer for the Winter Olympic Games, NHL hockey and more in comfort and with company at the best sports bars in Montréal.
+Or cheer for NHL hockey and more in comfort and with company at the best sports bars in Montréal.